'

 Price

-R-Drive Image has long been a favorite of ours—a low-resource-consuming product that’s unparalleled in its reliability.
-Its ability to back up disks, partitions, folders, and files made it a one-stop shop for data preservation and recovery.
+R-Drive Image continues to be a favorite for all backup and disaster recovery chores.
+This low-resource-consuming product is unparalleled in its reliability.
+Its ability to back up disks, partitions, folders, and files make it a one-stop shop for data preservation and recovery.

-Now, with version 7.2, R-Drive Image goes even further with direct support for online storage services, so you can not only back up to a local drive, but also to your preferred cloud storage, be it Google Drive, Dropbox, OneDrive, etc. You can also replicate images across multiple destinations, adding redundancy that’s so critical to a good backup strategy.
+Now, in version 7.3, R-Drive Image goes even further with expanded support for online storage — so in addition to being able to back up to Google Drive, Dropbox, OneDrive, etc., Amazon S3/S3-compatible services are also an option.
+You can also replicate images across multiple destinations, adding redundancy that’s so critical to a good backup strategy.

-It’s hard to think of anything R-Drive Image is lacking, other than support for S3-compatible online storage.
-But given its track record of continuous improvement to an already-good thing, we wouldn’t be surprised to see that in the future.
+It’s hard to think of anything R-Drive Image is lacking.
+But given its track record of continuous improvement to an already-good thing, I wouldn’t be surprised to see even more helpful additions to the feature set in the future.

 Read our full